rehosting/rehosting_sok/README.md

 ## Replicates the Paper's DTB Results

-At creation time, the container will build 1956 DTBs from source, run unit tests to verify parsing logic is functional, and computed JSON summaries for every DTB.
+At creation time, the container will build 1956 DTBs from source, run unit tests to verify DTB processing logic is functional, and compute JSON summaries for every DTB.
 You are ready to replicate paper results.
-The below steps will print the raw counts to the terminal, to see the generated graphs (PNG images) you'll need to setup X11 forwarding to the Docker container (outside the scope of this tutorial).
+The below steps will print the raw metrics to the terminal, to see the generated graphs (PNG images) you'll need to setup X11 forwarding to the Docker container (outside the scope of this tutorial).

 ### Replicating Table 1 (Observed CPU models supported by QEMU versions)